Humpkins/Whissleblower/README.md

 # Whistleblower
-Design of a Telemetry Control Unit (TCU) using a LILYGO T-SIM7000G, MCP2515 and MPU6050
+This project aims to develop a Telemetry Control Unit (TCU) using some knoledges in GSM, LTE, GNSS and MQTT.
 <br />for the front end interface development, please refer to [Whistleblower Frontend](https://github.com/Humpkins/Whissleblower_Frontend)

-This device is capable of intercept the vehicle comunication and send some key metrics to a remote server.
-The Front-End software then retrieve this information and displays on a user-friedly web page.
+This device is capable of intercept the vehicle comunication (CAN) and send some key metrics to a remote server (MQTT).
+The Front-End software then retrieve this information (WS) and displays on a user-friedly web page.

 <br />The landing page.
 Here you can see all the connected devices and choose which one you want to see the details
 ![Group 65 (2)](https://github.com/Humpkins/Whistleblower/assets/50257157/08f10123-6de5-41a2-b9dd-bfe77aec145d)